MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-CNTKTextFormat-Reader.md

 ms.devlang:   brainscript
 ---

-# CNTK Text Format Reader with BrainScript
+# BrainScript CNTK Text Format Reader

 This page documents the CNTKTextFormatReader from the point of view of BrainScript, but Python users may learn by reading this document as well -- the concepts, parameters and patterns are all the same.